-In this article, we discuss how safeguarding can be used to prevent outages and respond gracefully to change.
-Most organizations have some safeguarding policies in place, we've laid out the three most common stages of safeguarding and how Conduktor Gateway can help you prevent avoidable Kafka issues.
+How safeguarding can be used to prevent outages and respond gracefully to change.
+We've laid out the three most common stages of safeguarding and how Conduktor can help you prevent avoidable Kafka issues.

 Tom Scott

 We recently launched Conduktor Gateway to help you enhance Kafka functionality.
-You can now try our open-source Gateway on Conduktor Marketplace!
 One of the ways that Gateway can enhance Kafka functionality is by enforcing Kafka best practices to safeguard against potential Kafka issues.

 Safeguarding is at the intersection of data governance and enforcing technical best practices.
 Ensuring not only that the data in your system is healthy, valid, and useful but also that your ability to serve that data is not compromised by bad actors in the system.
 Effective safeguarding can help organizations: